HippoCampusRobotics/fav_docs/assignments/assignment_02.rst

 The initial covariance matrices are all assumed to be diagonal.
 The measurement noise covariance matrix R and the prediction/process noise covariance matrix Q are used to tune your filter.
 The diagonal entries are the squared standard deviations, i.e. for the process noise this means the first entry corresponds to how much the uncertainty in the x-position in each prediction step increases.
 For your convenience, we have implemented the standard deviation as ROS parameters already.
-To get more intuition about this, also have a look at the depth Kalman Filter example.
+To get more intuition about this, also have a look at the :ref:`kalman-filter-example`.

 Ranges Debugger